 At the core of Clark's undergraduate academic program is Clark's model of education called Liberal Education and Effective Practice (LEEP).
-An overview of LEEP can be found here.
-In addition, this webpage contains detailed information about the Required Foundational Elements: <a href="https://www.eff.edu.neepage-education.neepage-edu-neepage-
+An overview of LEEP can be found <a href="https://energy.neegy.n

 Graduate Education

 Clark's graduate education is designed to provide students with the opportunity to elevate their careers, lead innovation in their fields, transform their lives and the lives of others, and make their unique marks in the world.
 Clark's graduate education fosters creative and courageous research that breaks down traditional disciplinary, intellectual, and societal boundaries.
 Some of our graduate programs promote a model of engaged scholarship that connects rigorous research methodologies and clear academic objectives with pressing societal needs.
 Students and faculty from these programs work closely with external partners to design projects and strategies that address issues of shared concern and build mutual understanding among scholars, practitioners, and citizens.